EngenheiroRodas/Parallel-Vintage-Photo/README.md

 - [ ] Replace the example performance table with your measured data and add graphs.
 - [ ] Add author/contact info if you want it visible on GitHub.
 - [ ] Add a `LICENSE` file if you want to pick a license (e.g., MIT).

----

-# Notes

-- This README adheres to the project PDF (Part B) and does not assert extra dependencies or behaviors beyond the specification.
-- The performance numbers above are **placeholders**.
-Replace them with your real experimental data before finalizing the repository.